pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

 // Custom Events
 export const LESSONS_LIST_AVAILABLE = 'LESSONS_LIST_AVAILABLE';
 export const ADD_NEW_LESSON = 'ADD_NEW_LESSON';
-// ... many more events like these
+// ... there can be many more custom events like these

 export interface Observer {
     // Get notified with new data